Comprehensive Guide

 1Assess Your AI Readiness

 Before diving into AI implementation, you must understand where your organization stands today.
-A thorough readiness assessment prevents costly false starts and ensures you build on a solid foundation.
+A thorough readiness assessment prevents costly false starts.

 The Five Pillars of AI Readiness